 A great example on the company side of publishing is Adobe.
 While they could resign themselves to a stodgy, corporate tone and voice, Adobe isn’t afraid to share colorful and inspiring stories of their employees.

 It draws attention to the brand, but in a way that isn’t pushy or too closely tied with sales.

 If you have publishing access, be sure to use this platform for even more exposure.
 LinkedIn members who are publishing report that they’ve experienced a lot of success.

 This is a broad-level strategy that leaves you lots of room to trace down more precise strategies.
-LinkedIn offers a lot of opportunity, and is the ideal resource for B2B marketing.
+LinkedIn offers a lot of opportunities and is the ideal resource for B2B marketing.

 But without the right knowledge, it becomes just another time-sucking social network.
-Next time you’re on LinkedIn, spend at least thirty minutes doing some advanced search or group search, and see if you don’t come up with at least five prospects.
+Next time you’re on LinkedIn, spend at least thirty minutes doing some advanced searches or group searches, and see if you don’t come up with at least five prospects.

 It’s a start, and it could very well turn into your next B2B sale.

 What is your experience with B2B marketing on LinkedIn?

 See How My Agency Can Drive Massive Amounts of Traffic to Your Website